 The 55th and Lyndale Avenue South vapor site in Minneapolis is comprised of two adjacent properties that included a former dry-cleaning operation.
-The site was referred to MPCA in 1999 by a property owner working on a property transfer.
+The site was referred to Minnesota Pollution Control Agency (MPCA) in 1999 by a property owner working on a property transfer.

 What's the problem?

-A mitigation system was installed in the office area of a nearby commercial building.
-This action was completed in 2014 in response to soil vapors exceeding 100 times the industrial indoor air standard underneath the building.
+A mitigation system was installed in the office area of a nearby commercial building in 2014 in response to soil vapors exceeding 100 times the industrial indoor air standard underneath the building.
 Since then, the MPCA has installed vapor intrusion mitigation systems in 11 homes, and several commercial buildings have been mitigated by their owners.

 In the fall of 2018 and spring of 2019, the MPCA continued to conduct sub-slab soil vapor sampling at additional homes and businesses within the area of concern.
 In the fall of 2019, the MPCA will continue soil vapor sampling in the city of Minneapolis’ right-of-ways in the area.
 We continue to need access to a few homes and businesses to conduct the necessary activities.
 The MPCA will be sending access agreement letters to residents and business owners of properties where the agency would like to do this sampling.
 If you receive one of these letters please contact us as soon as possible so we can complete this very important work.

 In the spring of 2019, several new groundwater monitoring wells were also installed in the city of Minneapolis’ right-of-ways near the site.
 The MPCA will be conducting further investigation of the groundwater in the area.
 This may include the installation of additional wells for sampling or for monitoring the contamination in the future.
 These wells may likely be placed within the city of Minneapolis’ right-of-ways, although the MPCA may ask permission to install wells on private property if they are needed.